maddigits/maddigits.github.com/_posts/2013-06-13-modular-build.md

 sense, since other projects will have other setup.

-Another problem, is that lots of times I wanted to run a lot of scripts in one line, for example: `./build.sh && ./publish.sh && ./start.sh`.
+Another problem, is that lots of times I wanted to run a lot of scripts in one line, for example:

+{% highlight bash %}
+./build.sh && ./publish.sh && ./start.sh
+{% endhighlight %}

 I hate doing this thought.
 So, I believed that creating a `Rakefile` would fit good.
 But it doesn't make any sense to put Ruby code with Java code just for this.
 Then, GNU Make looks a damn good option for me, and start hacking around it.

 In first versions, I just put all my code inside the `Makefile` itself, but it starts to get big, and I decided to modularize.